|

 May 2007, are the 15th and 16th.

-the fall of Charles Town in 1780, General Francis
+after the fall of Charles Town in 1780, General

-appeared at many turns near Jacks Creek and River
+swamps and appeared at many turns near Jacks

-Road.
-Patriots ambushed the British and Loyalists and
+Creek and River Road.
+Patriots ambushed the British

-represents Oscar, called Buddy by the General, who fought beside
+Oscar, called Buddy by the General, who fought beside and

 pursued and did not capture the Swamp Fox.
 The Patriots